intel/nauta/docs/user-guide/README.md

 # Product Overview

 Nauta software provides a multi-user, distributed computing environment for running deep learning model training experiments.
-Results of experiments, can be viewed and monitored using a command line interface, web UI and/or TensorBoard*.
+Results of experiments, can be viewed and monitored using a command line interface, web UI and/or TensorBoard.

 You can use existing data sets, use your own data, or downloaded data from online sources, and create public or private folders to make collaboration amongst teams easier.
 Nauta runs using the industry leading Kubernetes and Docker platform for scalability and ease of management.